Japan Economy

 Industry and Trade

-Japan’s services sector remains the largest, contributing approximately 70% to the nation’s GDP.
-Key industries include banking, real estate, retail, insurance, telecommunications, and transportation.
+Japan’s economy remains predominantly service-oriented, with the services sector contributing approximately 71% to the nation’s GDP as of 2024.
+Key industries within this sector include banking, real estate, retail, insurance, telecommunications, and transportation.
 Prominent Japanese firms such as SoftBank, Nomura, Mitsubishi Estate, AEON, and Japan Airlines are among the world’s largest companies.

-The industrial sector accounts for about 29% of Japan’s GDP.
+The industrial sector accounts for about 27% of Japan’s GDP.
 Leveraging advanced technology, Japan is a leading manufacturer of consumer electronics, automobiles, optical media, and semiconductors.
+Notably, Japan’s automobile industry is the third-largest globally, with companies like Toyota, Honda, Nissan, and Mazda playing significant roles.

 To accelerate digitalization, the government established the Digital Agency in 2021, aiming to modernize the public sector and incentivize private sector digital transformation through tax benefits.